 A tenacious advocate, Eleanor Fry deals with a broad range of complex and sensitive matters in the criminal and family jurisdictions, often with...

-James became a member of Chambers in 2012 and has earned a reputation as a highly skilled and effective criminal and regulatory lawyer.
-He is...
+Since joining New Park Court Chambers in 2012 James has earned a reputation as a highly skilled and effective criminal and regulatory lawyer.
+He...

 Jessica Slaughter is a specialist criminal barrister.
 She prosecutes as a level 3 CPS panel advocate and defends in complex criminal cases.
 Having...